(con't from Part V)

 Strange, isn't it, though we search air, land, and sea all over the globe, we have so much trouble finding one statue erected to a music critic.

-One more thing, and it should be said; Bach was severely criticized by his detractors for writing and improvising music that, to them, took too many liberties, mingled too many strange harmonies in the chorales, and was confusing and needlessly complicated compared with the newer, more simplified style that was gaining popularity at the time.
+One more thing, and it should be said; Bach was severely criticized, even attacked in print, by his detractors for writing and improvising music that, to them, took too many liberties, mingled too many strange harmonies in the chorales, and was "needlessly complicated by art" compared with the newer, more simplified style that was gaining popularity at the time.

 Today we remember Bach, but we have trouble naming any of those detractors of his ... their names for the most part are lost to the dust bin of history and are only remembered, if at all, because of him, while his name will be forever enshrined as one of the greatest minds of the Enlightenment and arguably the greatest musician who ever lived, with Beethoven running a very close second.